CenturyLinkCloud/PublicKB/Release Notes/2019/2019-05-07-cloud-platform-release-notes.md

 ##### New option to specify public box visibility

 Application Lifecycle Management now includes a new field to specify how the user wants to publish a box.
 In the request to publish a box dialog, a new field "Visibility Type" was added to specify whether the box should be published as:
-1. Open: box will be made public as open-source
+1. **Open**: box will be made public as open-source
-2. Execute: box will be made public as execute-only, so it will only be deployable and only public variables will be visible.
+2. **Execute**: box will be made public as execute-only, so it will only be deployable and only public variables will be visible.
-3. Closed: box will be used to embed into other boxes as box variables, but event code will be hidden.
+3. **Closed**: box will be used to embed into other boxes as box variables, but event code will be hidden.
 Only public variables will be visible.

 ##### New Cloud Formation type supported